 You may make weekly or monthly gifts on an ongoing basis by allowing the church to directly debit your checking or savings account.
 This way of giving is often used to make payments on a pledge.
 To make a gift by direct debit, fill out the Authorization Form.
 The form asks for the type of account (checking or savings), the routing number of the account, the account number, and the frequency and amount of each debit.
 Download the form and print it out, or pick one up from the church office.
 You will need to sign the form and return to the church office with a voided check.

 You may make a gift of stock as a one-time donation or as a payment on a pledge.
 To make a gift of stock, ask your broker to contact the church office to receive specific transfer instructions.
 You and your broker will need to discuss the specific stock or stocks and the number of shares you plan to give.
+You must provide these details to the church office so that gifts can be properly accounted for and attributed.
 Be aware that the exact value of the gift depends on the value of stock on the day it is given to the church.
 No capital gain is realized on gifts of appreciated securities to the church.

 You may make a one-time gift to the church by designating the church as a beneficiary of a policy or the owner of a fully paid-up policy.
 Contact your insurance agent for advice on making gifts of life insurance to the church.